PopaGeorgianVictor/PORTOFOLIO/README.md

   * ### a class is a blueprint(sketch) for the object
   * ### an object (instance) is an instantiation of a class(when class is defined, only the description for the object is defined.
 Therefore, no memory or storage is allocated)
   * ### an object has two characteristics : attributes(for examples name,age,color) and methods(for examples singing, dancing)
+  * ### the central pillar of OOPs - data Abstraction, Encapsulation, Inheritance, and Polymorphism

   ## Create a Class